dfinity/agent-js/README.md

 Note - you may need to ask to be added as a controller for the wallet that owns the docs until this job is moved to CI

+### Deprecation

+We retain deprecated packages in the packages directory for historical purposes.
+To deprecate a package, follow these steps

+- Remove all contents except the package.json, license, and readme
+- Add a note to the README saying `**Warning** this package is deprecated`
+- Remove unnecessary content, dependencies, and metadata from the package.json
+- add a `"deprecation"` tag to the package.json with instructions you want users to follow in migrating
+- remove the package as a workspace from the root `package.json`
+- the next time that agent-js releases, manually publish a new version of newly deprecated packages by incrementing the patch version and running `npm publish`

 ### GitHub Actions

 GitHub Actions for this repo are configured in [./.github/workflows](./.github/workflows).